ToReinberger/pyHeart4Fish/Readme.md

 - [ ] Only **one zebrafish heart** should be imaged at once!
 - [ ] The optimal acquisition time is between 15 s and 30 s!
 - [ ] Make sure that the acquisition time is a bit longer as desired (e.g., 22 s)
+- [ ] Use a frame rate higher than 15 f/s to increase analysis quality for arrhythmias

 <br/>
 Accepted file formats: